Hackliver/MILANO-HOUSE/README.md

-# MILANO HOUSE ANNOUNCEMENTS DATASET CREATION - WEB SCRAPING & BEAUTIFULL SOUP
+# MILANO HOUSE ANNOUNCEMENTS DATASET CREATION
+## WEB SCRAPING & BEAUTIFUL SOUP
  - The repository contains a dataframe with houses annoucements in Milan, web-scraped ah this [link](https://www.immobiliare.it/vendita-case/milano/?criterio=rilevanza) with Beautifull Soup

 - If you run the scripts, they will automatically update the dataframe with all the new annoucements.